BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 **ARMY SPECIFIC HERO UPGRADE**

-**"The Master’s Purse Strings"** – The Hero is under the employment of the Master of Lake-town and can use their employer’s influence to rouse their followers into action.
+**"The Master's Purse Strings"** – The Hero is under the employment of the Master of Lake-town and can use their employer's influence to rouse their followers into action.
 At the start of the Fight phase, before any Heroic Actions are declared, the Hero can spend 1 point of Might.
 If they do so, the Fight value of all friendly models within 6" is increased by 1 until the End phase of the turn.

 ---